 - A stock cabinet is the type of cabinet you’ll commonly find at big box home improvement stores.
 They’re pre-made, pre-sized, and are usually made of wood veneer glued over pressed wood or particle board instead of made from solid wood.
 If you’re on a tight budget, this is the way to go.

-Need to find a pro for your wood cabinets?Find Pros
+Ready to start your wood cabinets?Find Pros

 Wood Cabinet Materials

 The final decision you’ll have to make about any cabinet, be it a wood storage cabinet or an entire wood kitchen cabinet set, is the material.
 Species of wood differ greatly in color, durability, and price.
 Here’s a list of the most popular woods used in cabinetry, and a few comments on each, just to get your gears turning.

 - Pine is the cheapest cabinet wood you’re going to find.
 It is a softwood, however, so don’t expect pine cabinetry to hold up as well as others when it comes to fighting off scratches and dents.

 - Oak is known for its beauty and resiliency.
 It has an attractive, open grain, and ranges in color from dark red to a yellowish brown.

 - Cherry is one of the most beautiful woods on the market and is a favorite for two reasons.
 It varies in color, even on a single piece of wood, which adds character to your cabinetry.
 Secondly, it darkens with age, gaining that deep red hue that cherry is so well known for over time.

 - Birch is another popular choice, also because of the varying shades in the wood and grain.
 It’s a medium density hardwood, tougher than pine but not as hardy as oak or maple.